-Margriet van der Sluis is the Academic Director of the TIAS Master of Management in Education (MME) program and is also a researcher at TIAS.
-Her research focuses on governance, policy and school boards in secondary education and vocational education.
-Over the next three years, Margriet will lead a major NRO study that focuses on the administrative capacity of vocational education institutions to improve the professionalization of educational teams.
+Margriet van der Sluis is an Assistant Professor and researcher at TIAS.
+Her research focuses on governance, policy and school boards in secondary education Management in Education (MME) program and and vocational education.
+Margriet is currently working on a major NRO study that focuses on the administrative capacity of vocational education institutions to improve the professionalization of educational teams.

-In recent years, Margriet has worked as a senior consultant at BMC Advies.
-She was chairman of a quality group of a large school board for secondary and vocational education, advisor for school leaders and school boards on various educational and governance issues (quality improvement, preparing meetings with the Inspectorate of Education, changing management models and develop supervisory frameworks).
+From 2015 till 2019, Margriet has worked as a senior consultant at BMC Advies.
+She was chairman of a quality group of a large school board for secondary and vocational education, advisor for school leaders and school boards on various educational and governance issues (including supervising self-evaluations, changing management models and develop supervisory frameworks).
 In collaboration with professor dr. Edith Hooge, she lead a learning community of secondary education school board members.

-From 2006 to 2015, Margriet worked as a scientific researcher at the Dutch Inspectorate of Education.
-There, she was on of the authors of the yearly report "The State of Education in the Netherlands", developer of the inspection framework for vocational education, research advisor on thematic projects of the inspectorate.
+From 2006 untill 2015, Margriet worked as a scientific researcher at the Dutch Inspectorate of Education.
+There, she was one of the authors of the yearly report "The State of Education in the Netherlands", developer of the inspection framework for vocational education, research advisor on thematic projects of the inspectorate.
 Furthermore she worked on various quantitative and qualitative analyzes of educational data.

 Margriet was a member of the TIAS Board of Examiners for many years and now heads the Board of Examiners.